TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/File Structure.md

 ## Application

 The ´Application´ Project is responsible for Business Logic.
-(such as Error Handling, Validation and Calculations)
+(such as but not limited to: Error Handling, Validation and Calculations)

 ### What belongs here?